Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-78-fury.md

 Tiyun discreetly checked the Great Father over for injuries as he worked. *Nothing.* Not even a bruise.
 Which was…

-“…Any soreness, My Father?”
+"…Any soreness, My Father?"

-“Nah, ‘cept ‘tween my ears I s’pose.
-Ribs’re fine too.”
+"Nah, ‘cept ‘tween my ears I s’pose.
+Ribs’re fine too."
 He splashed about gently as he applied some fur shampoo to his chest.
-“Balls, you’re right, a bath like *this* is relaxin’ as fuck…or is that th’ medicine?”
+"Balls, you’re right, a bath like *this* is relaxin’ as fuck…or is that th’ medicine?"

-“Both,” Tiyun replied truthfully.
-“The medicine here just being a good scented shampoo.
-As for the rest…well, I've earned more than one contract on the reputation of my massages…”
+"Both," Tiyun replied truthfully.
+"The medicine here just being a good scented shampoo.
+As for the rest…well, I've earned more than one contract on the reputation of my massages…"

-“…Ha!
-An’ I notice ‘yer equally skillful assistants ain’t Females…”
+"…Ha!
+An’ I notice ‘yer equally skillful assistants ain’t Females…"

-“As if that’s ever stopped you before.”
+"As if that’s ever stopped you before."

 Daar chittered lazily, letting the infamously sedative powers of giant southern sweet-herb (along with tea tree oil from Earth) work their magic on his nose.
-“No, but…pro’ly a wise bit o’ strategery.”
+"No, but…pro’ly a wise bit o’ strategery."

-“Now is not the time for that kind of distraction,” Tiyun intoned sagely.
-“Plenty for that later.”
+"Now is not the time for that kind of distraction," Tiyun intoned sagely.
+"Plenty for that later."

-“Once my thinky-meat’s all safe an’ sound?”
+"Once my thinky-meat’s all safe an’ sound?"

-“That’s the idea, yes.”
+"That’s the idea, yes."

-“…Okay,” he said with a particularly soppy, honest look of affection.
-“I trust you.”
+"…Okay," he said with a particularly soppy, honest look of affection.
+"I trust you."

 Yup, definitely entering an altered state of mind.
 That was expected and so far, going as expected.
 They didn’t talk much after that, just focused on getting him bathed.
 The water was absolutely *filthy,* even after changing it once.
 The second time, though, was better.
 The third bathful was clean.

 Daar stirred the water with his claw, grumbling.
-“Don’t know how I got so gross…” he rumbled, then blinked curiously. “...Yeah.
+"Don’t know how I got so gross…" he rumbled, then blinked curiously. "...Yeah.
 I can feel shit startin’ to get weird in my head.
-Time ‘fer the IV and stuff I think…”
+Time ‘fer the IV and stuff I think…"

 A little past time, honestly, but still within schedule.
 They had him hooked up and padding a bit dazedly out to the gardens just as soon as he was toweled down.

-“Balls…” Daar shook his head a bit, then somewhat comically thought better of it.
-“How much dose did m’suit hit me with?”
+"Balls…" Daar shook his head a bit, then somewhat comically thought better of it.
+"How much dose did m’suit hit me with?"

-“You were within one dose of the maximum.”
+"You were within one dose of the maximum."

-“...Can’t say I recommend this,” he chittered wearily.
-“I just wanna *sleep…”*
+"...Can’t say I recommend this," he chittered wearily.
+"I just wanna *sleep…"*

-“You specifically made me a poking stick.”
+"You specifically made me a poking stick."
 Tiyun brandished it.
 An arm-length of well-smithed metal, with a couple of decorative twists screwed into it, forking into a pair of quite sharp tines, and with the other end bent upwards like a tail for hooking over things.
 It was the sort of thing Daar churned out in his forge, more a metal doodle than the kind of craft he was really capable of.
 But as a means of keeping him from nodding off, it should more than suffice.

-“...Ha!
+"...Ha!
 I guess ‘yer my...my male Leela now!
-Don’ smell as purdy...”
+Don’ smell as purdy..."

 Tiyun chittered.
-“You should have made it a giant spatula.”
+"You should have made it a giant spatula."
 He indicated the lawn where Gyotin was waiting, tea ceremony all prepared.
 Daar sniffed skeptically.

-“...Can’t smell it…” he rumbled, sounding suddenly worried.
+"...Can’t smell it…" he rumbled, sounding suddenly worried.

-“That’s to be expected.
-Things should start clearing up once we’ve got a few bags through you.”
+"That’s to be expected.
+Things should start clearing up once we’ve got a few bags through you."

 The tea was also an especially fragrant variety for exactly that reason.
 Sensory grounding.
-The anti-Nervejam protocols OpenPaw had developed were *something else,* and the Great Father was in for a “trip,” whatever that was, as the medicine did its work.
+The anti-Nervejam protocols OpenPaw had developed were *something else,* and the Great Father was in for a "trip," whatever that was, as the medicine did its work.
 The challenge for the next little while would lie in keeping him engaged and stimulated but also calm and euthymic.
 Not an easy balancing act at all, immediately after a long and punishing battle.

 But, that was the consequence a Gaoian paid.
 While a human was more sensitive to nervejam in general, the medicine didn’t do such brutality to their brains as it did a Gao.